thedaviddias/bfdes.in/posts/hello-world.md

 ### Development

-During development Webpack watches the files and rebuilds on code change.
+During development, Webpack watches the files and rebuilds on code change.
-Appserver code is run under Nodemon so the server restarts during recompilation and as posts change.
+Server-side code is run under Nodemon so the server restarts during recompilation and as posts change.

 ### Production

-For the production build Webpack minifies code and carries out [tree-shaking](https://webpack.js.org/guides/tree-shaking/).
+For the production build, Webpack minifies code and carries out [tree-shaking](https://webpack.js.org/guides/tree-shaking/).
-This time the appserver is run under a process manager so that it can restart with the machine it runs on.
+This time the server-side is run under a process manager so that it can restart with the machine it runs on.
-Generally a webserver like NGiNX is used to serve static assets and proxy requests to the appserver.
+Generally, a webserver like NGiNX is used to serve static assets and proxy requests to the server.

 ## Publishing posts

 The publishing mechanism is similar to that of Jekyll:
-* Posts written in [markdown](https://github.github.com/gfm/) are commited alongside code
+* Posts written in [Markdown](https://github.github.com/gfm/) are committed alongside code
 * At build-time a custom Webpack loader bundles all the entries into the server code
 * At runtime transformed entries are loaded into memory and queried on demand